 Here’s a quick recap of settings that mechanical shutters are suited for: freezing a fast-moving object in time, producing even lighting, and reducing the rolling shutter effect.

 Now, based on these requirements, have a look at a few types of photography that mechanical shutters are optimal for.

-Portrait Photography – In general, mirrorless cameras are excellent for portrait photography sharp pictures.
+Portrait Photography – In general, mirrorless cameras are excellent for portrait photography sharp pictures (related: But are Bridge Cameras Good for Portraits?).
 Flash photography is synchronized with mechanical shutters, so this will protect your photos from uneven shading.

 Nighttime/Sports Photography – Prevention is the best way to get rid of banding or obnoxious light.
 Most experts recommend using mechanical shutters because whether the light source is flickering or not, the mechanical feature will capture city lights, LED scoreboards, indoor lighting, neon lighting, etc., with a crisp presentation.

 Fast-moving subjects (wildlife/documentary) – If you do a quick online search of the rolling shutter effect, the images that come up can be pretty amusing.
 Examples of warped propellers and slanted towers have been called “artistic” by some optimistic photographers.

 But if you’re not willing to develop that sort of portfolio, learning how to use your mechanical shutter feature is your best bet for capturing a clean image of an in-motion subject.